What If The Polls Are Wrong Again? 4 Scenarios For What Might Happen In The Elections

 There's a lot that can happen Tuesday, the culmination of a long midterm election campaign that will provide the first nationwide measure of the U.S. electorate since Donald Trump was elected president.

-One narrative has become dominant: that Democrats are likely to gain control of the House, and Republicans hold the Senate, if not expand their majority in the upper chamber.
-That narrative is largely based on national polls, and caution should be urged.
+One narrative has become dominant: that Democrats are likely to gain control of the House and Republicans hold the Senate, if not expand their majority there.
+That narrative is based largely on national polls, and caution should be urged.
 Pollsters have made a lot of adjustments to hopefully correct what they got wrong in 2016, but they can't tell you precisely who is going to show up to vote.

 What's more, there have been far fewer statewide and district-specific surveys than in past midterm elections.
-And, as it is, there is data both parties can take solace in that buoys their respective cases.
+And, as it is, there are data both parties can take solace in that buoy their respective cases.
 So everyone should be prepared for surprises — because there always are some.
 That's the beauty of campaigns and voting.

-Here are four scenarios for how Election Night might play out and what each could mean.
+Here are four scenarios for how election night might play out and what each could mean.

 1. Democrats win the House, and Republicans hold the Senate

-This is the most likely outcome, not just based on the polls but also on conversations with strategists in both parties.
+This is the most likely outcome, based not just on the polls but also on conversations with strategists in both parties.
 But they urge caution, because the races in the many districts across the country that are up for grabs are still very close.

-How it would happen: Forget the polls, Democrats are favored to take back the House for more reasons than that.
+How it would happen: Forget the polls; Democrats are favored to take back the House for more reasons than that.
 There have been a record number of retirements, reducing the built-in advantage incumbents tend to have; record numbers of candidates, especially Democratic women, have run for public office; Democrats won the off-year elections in Virginia and New Jersey; they won or fared better than expected in special elections across the country; there was high primary turnout for Democrats in many states; and there is very high early voting turnout.

 And just look at how wide the playing field is — Democrats need to pick up 23 seats to take back the House, and they are targeting some 80 Republican-held seats.
 Republicans are competing in just eight held by Democrats.
 That right there is and has been a huge flashing red light for the GOP.
 So many of those races are running through the suburbs, where independents and wealthy, college-educated women live, both of which have consistently in polling said they disapproved of the job the president is doing and prefer to vote for a Democrat in their district.

 One other overlooked number from the last NPR/PBS NewsHour/Marist poll: Just 54 percent of Republican women who are registered voters said they were very enthusiastic about voting in this election.
-Compare that to 78 percent of Republican men who are registered voters.
+Compare that with 78 percent of Republican men who are registered voters.
 And where do a lot of those women live?
 The suburbs.
 If GOP women, an important group that Republicans need to bolster them, stay home, that's one way Democrats clean up in the House.

 In the Senate, on the other hand, Republicans have a very favorable landscape and are competing in conservative states held by Democrats.
 The fundamentals favor the GOP in these states, and if Republicans win where they should win, they will hold the Senate.

-What it would mean: This would be a huge win for Democrats, as they'd be able to gum up President Trump's agenda and begin to investigate his administration, something the GOP has not done very much of.
+What it would mean: This would be a huge win for Democrats, as they'd be able to gum up Trump's agenda and begin to investigate his administration, something the GOP has not done very much of.
 In the Senate, Republicans could still approve federal judges and Trump Supreme Court nominees, but if they want to get any big legislation done they're going to have to negotiate with Democrats in the House, and possibly a Speaker Nancy Pelosi.

 Democrats feel they need to limit the losses in the Senate.
-If they can keep Republicans to net-even, keeping the Senate at 51-49, or maybe lose a net of one seat, then they will be very happy.
+If they can hold Republicans to net even, keeping the Senate at 51-49, or maybe lose a net of one seat, then they will be very happy.
 They have a much more favorable Senate landscape in 2020 and believe they will be able to take back the Senate then.

 2. Republicans hold the House and Senate